dckc/madmode-blog/pages/2021/next-gig-agoric.md

 Q: Object capabilities?
 What's that?
 A: Capability-based security is like the way we control access to our
-cars: I use a key to drive the my car.
+cars: I use a key to drive my car.
 I can delegate driving the car to you by handing you the key.
 But keys are impractical to forge, so effectively, unauthorized people can't drive it.